tenkoshimura/magnelucifer/README.md

-- call me al or alastor. maybe luci.
+- call me al or nep, maybe luci if ur from that one discord server(or ik u)
 - im interested in astronomy, super huge fan
 - i dont mind being cuddled with,
 - my roblox is prvsyz and my discord is magneluci if you want to add me.